nomnom-insights/nomnom.eternity/README.md

 #### `with-lock` (`eternity.middleware.with-lock`)

 Depends on [Lockjaw](https://github.com/nomnom-insights/nomnom.lockjaw) and Postgres, guarantees that only the lock holder will do the job.
 Requires a `:lock` component as a dependency.
+You can use [nomnom/utility-belt.sql](https://github.com/nomnom-insights/nomnom.utility-belt.sql) if you need a JDBC connection pool component.
 Example:

 ```clojure